 However, being visible with clear and straight-talking advice and tips at a time of crisis has helped Thrive Law to continue trading as well as providing support to others as they try to do likewise.”

 “Thrive launched its Wellbeing packages in June.
 This provides managers with the skills and tools to manage mental health in the workplace, keeping it on the agenda rather than a tick box exercise with 24/7 access to a portal providing training and toolkits to support both employees and managers with wellbeing in the workplace.

 All of this can be accessed remotely which is perfect for the current climate.
 Jodie will continue to raise awareness of the #Onemind campaign until the law is changed.”

 What advice, contacts or resources would help her?

 “It would be helpful to have other businesses and individuals support the campaign and contacts with MPs or other campaigners to promote this further.
 Advice on how to take this to the next level would be invaluable.”

 Why we’re sharing these stories

-Each year, an individual or organisation from each of our five categories plus one exceptional judges’ choice individual is recognised at our Igniting Inspiration recognition event in November.
+Each year, an individual or organisation from each of our five categories plus one exceptional judges’ choice individual is recognised at our annual Igniting Inspiration celebration event.

 We publish each and every nomination to raise awareness of all the positive work that goes on in the North.
-While, this year, our physical event may have to be deferred, our campaign to spread stories of positive social impact continues – good news is needed!
+While, this year, our physical event had to be deferred, our campaign to spread stories of positive social impact continues – good news is needed!